rigidus/lido-improvement-proposals/LIPS/lip-3.md

 ### Advantages

 The solution is compatible with the current voting process in Aragon and requires minimal changes to adapt

+Curve Voting was audited, there is a certificate in the repository

 ### Disadvantages